TyberiusPrime/anysnake2/README.md

 The first thing the anysnake2 does is read the anysnake2 version from your project config file.
 It then restarts itself with that exact anysnake2 version using Nix (see below).

-Next it writes a [Nix flake](https://nixos.wiki/wiki/Flakes), and turns it into either a symlink forest that works as a rootless singularity container.
+Next it writes a [Nix flake](https://nixos.wiki/wiki/Flakes), and turns it into a 'symlink forest' which works as a rootless singularity container.

 Last it extracts container settings from the config file and runs a bash script inside the container for you.